US marks Sept. 11 attacks with Pentagon, World Trade Center site events

-President Joe Biden was flying to Alaska to conclude a five-day trip to India and Vietnam, and was to deliver remarks in a solemn ceremony in Anchorage.
+President Joe Biden was flying to Alaska to conclude a five-day trip to India and Vietnam, and was to deliver remarks to more than 1,000 servicemembers, first responders and their families at a military base in Anchorage.

 Biden's decision to hold the event in Alaska, instead of Washington or New York, was a departure from what has been presidential custom.

+Also at the New York event was Florida Governor Ron DeSantis, who is a candidate for the 2024 Republican presidential nomination.

+His front-runner rival in the race, former President Donald Trump, issued a video vowing "we will never, ever forget" the 9/11 victims.

-Across the Potomac River from Washington, Pentagon officials held the traditional event at the U.S. military's headquarters.
+Across the Potomac River from Washington, top U.S. military leaders held their annual event at the Pentagon.

+In Shanksville, Pennsylvania, second gentleman Douglas Emhoff laid a wreath at the memorial for United Flight 93.
+One of the four hijacked planes crashed into the ground there after a passenger uprising.

 The 9/11 attacks were the worst assault on U.S. soil since the 1941 Japanese attack on Pearl Harbor, Hawaii, where 2,400 people were killed.